• Skip to primary navigation

 • Combine the flour, yeast, and salt in a large bowl.

 • Add water and mix to form a soft dough.
-Sprinkle with a bit more flour if the dough is too sticky.
+Sprinkle with a bit more flour (can use up to 1 cup extra) if the dough is too sticky.

 • Cover the bowl and allow to rest for 10 minutes.

 • Place one pita at a time on a non-stick or cast iron pan.
-Cook on medium heat for about 1½ minutes on each side.
-Turn every 30 seconds to prevent burning.
+Cook on medium high heat for about 2 ½ to 3 minutes on each side.

 • Cover the cooked pita to maintain the soft texture, until you are ready to serve.